MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 **Reliability targets represent the desired quality goal of a workload**, as promised to its users and the business stakeholders.
 That goal includes both availability and recoverability of the workload.
 Keep in mind that reliability targets differ from performance targets but performance targets should be included in reliability targets.

 - **Availability targets** define the quality standards for a system to remain accessible and functional.
-If these standards aren’t met, the system is considered unreliable.
+If these standards aren't met, the system is considered unreliable.
 Service Level Objectives (SLOs) help check if these standards are met.
 Business and technical stakeholders collaborate to set realistic SLOs, considering factors like comparative analysis, user experience, and workload profile.

 - **Correctness targets**.
 Correctness targets ensure that the workload performs its functions as-designed and with consistent quality.
 Measurement of correctness involves quantifying indicators so that they can be rolled up to a unified objective score.